MCU Connection Guide

 Save and Restart

-- After updating all MCU configurations, click SAVE & RESTART to save and restart Klipper.
+- After completing all MCU configuration updates, click SAVE & RESTART to save and restart Klipper.

 - Re-enter the